 She also stood nearly ten feet tall.

 Sōgi, mesmerized by the sight of this strange woman, called out to her.
+“Who are you?” he asked.
 But she ignored him, and instead walked silently toward his vegetable garden.
 Then, just as quickly as she had appeared, she dissolved into the cold and snowy air.
-He never saw her again.
+Only a faint glow remained, and he never saw her again.

-In most stories, like the one above, the Yuki-onna appears tall and pale, and cold as ice.
-However, she doesn’t always appear quite so serene.
+In most stories, like the one above, Yuki-onna appears tall and pale, and cold as ice.
+However, she doesn’t always appear quite so serene and aloof.

 Instead, or so the legend goes, she often materializes during heavy snowfall, and her icy breath can freeze humans instantly.
 But that’s not the worst of it – she’s said to occasionally give lost travelers a final, chilling kiss before feasting upon their mortal souls, or inhaling their life force.